 - Select Continue.
 The Execution Strategies settings open.

 In Execution Strategies, select the deployment strategy for your pipeline template.
 This topic uses the example of a rolling deployment.
 For more information on different execution strategies, go to Deployment concepts and strategies.

-Click Save.
-The Save Template to Git settings appear.
+Select Save.
+The Save Template to Git settings open.

 Save a remote pipeline template to Git

 To save your remote pipeline template to Git, do the following:

 In Select Branch to Commit, You can select one of the following: